folbert/fewbricks/docs/fields/fields.md

 ## Constructor arguments

+`new Field('Label', 'Name', 'Key')`

 ### Label
 The label to be shown next to the field in the admin area.

 ### Name
 The name by which to fetch the fields data.
 If adding a field to a flexible content, repeater or Brick, the name will be prepended with the name of the brick.
 Fewbricks will take care of most of those instances when you are fetching field data through Fewbricks functions so you can often pass the original field name and the code will make sure you get the correct data.
-If you are having trouble fetching data, enable [show_fields_info](/filters/show_fields_info/) to see the name of the field in the admin area when editing a post.
+If you are having trouble fetching data, use the filter [fewbricks/show_fields_info](/filters/#fewbricksshow_fields_info) to see the name of the field in the admin area when editing a post.

 Due to restrictions in the WordPress table structure, the max length of a field name is 255 characters.
 So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), the field name could potentially exceed that limit.
 This should be considered when creating instances of bricks and fields.
 If [dev-mode](/dev-mode) is enabled, Fewbricks takes care of checking that your field name does not exceed the max length and will die if it does.
 If the value of a field is not saved, the reason is most likely that the name is too long.
 In which case the only  solution is to shorten the field and/or brick names.